5 amazing recipes of makar sankranti and pongal

 can shape them well if you are deep frying.

 blender into a very smooth batter.
-Make sure add very little water while
+Make sure to add very little water while

 grinding the dal to make a smooth batter.
 Transfer the batter to a bowl.

-- Make sure add very little water while grinding the dal to
+- Make sure to add very little water while grinding the dal to

 make a smooth and thick batter.
 Transfer the batter to a bowl.

-- Add the salt, green chillies and chopped coriander and
+- Add the salt, green chilies, and chopped coriander and

 stir well to combine the ingredients well into the medu vada batter.
 Cover the